isaacg11/starterTemplate-Query-Object-API/README.md

 # starterTemplate-Query-Object-API
-a starter template for running object queries using the Stamplay Rest API
+a Javascript starter template for running object queries using the Stamplay Rest API

 **CLONING: When cloning this repo, you must initialize your app to make it work.**